 Kolling uses benchmark assessments for reading foundational skills to progress monitor students in grades K-2.
-Benchmark assessments include first sound fluency, letter ID, letter sound, and sight words.
+Benchmark assessments include letter ID, letter sound, and sight words.
 These benchmarks are also used to identify the need for early intervention and as a progress monitoring tool for more frequent assessments with the at-risk student population.